“The Prodigal: a divine comedy, of sorts”: Preview 2020

-On a quiet Christmas Eve in 1997, I was working as a contract senior editor; my job was putting together the daily transcripts for National Public Radio.
-That day, a rerun interview of famed poet Wendell Berry was aired on “Fresh Air.”
+On a quiet Christmas Eve in 1998, I was working as a contract senior editor; my job was putting together the daily transcripts for National Public Radio.
+That day, a rerun interview of poet Wendell Berry aired on Fresh Air.
 Terry Gross posed the following question: “What advice would you give to a young writer?”
 Berry responded that a young writer should find a window with a wonderful view, and, simply, write.

-I was living in the Maryland countryside, and when I arrived home that evening, I considered that the view of the Potomac outside my window was the stuff of a Thomas Moran painting.
-So I pulled my desk near the window and began rewriting “The Divine Comedy” with the following sentence:
+I was living in the Maryland countryside, and when I arrived home that evening, I considered that the view of the Potomac River outside my window was the stuff of a Thomas Moran painting.
+So I pulled my desk near the window and began rewriting The Divine Comedy with the following sentence:

 “But what about my dead cat?”

-For the next ten years, I sat at my desk, 7 days a week, 365 days a year, writing no fewer than four hours per day.
+For the next ten years, I sat at my desk, seven days a week, 365 days a year, writing no fewer than four hours per day.
 When I was finished, I had 4,500 pages of manuscript piled next to my desk.
-It was titled, “The Prodigal: a divine comedy, of sorts.
+It was titled, The Prodigal: a divine comedy, of sorts.
 I somehow felt akin to Richard Dreyfuss’ character in Close Encounters of the Third Kind—that scene where Dreyfuss begins piling mashed potatoes into a giant tower to the utter bewilderment of his family.

-In 2002, I was chugging along on “The Prodigal,” and decided, on a lark, to submit a query letter to Lee Boudreaux, then senior editor of fiction at one of the nation’s largest publishers.
-Note: major publishers DO NOT pay attention to unrepresented writers, let alone to query letters sent from out of the blue.)
+In 2002, I was chugging along on The Prodigal, and decided, on a lark, to submit a query letter to a senior editor of fiction at one of the nation’s largest publishers.
+Note: major publishers, as a rule, ignore unsolicited query letters from unrepresented writers.
 But it was, if I do say, a perfect query letter; my favorite line was:

-“One literary agent I sent ‘The Prodigal’ to responded that she knew I wouldn’t have any trouble getting it published, but she personally didn’t represent ‘such books.’
-I think this was her way of saying her toilet was so clean you could cook paella in it.”
+One literary agent I sent The Prodigal to responded that she knew I wouldn’t have any trouble getting it published, but she personally didn’t represent “such books.”
+I think this was her way of saying her toilet was so clean you could cook paella in it.

 Missed it by that much!
 After this second near-brush with major success, I called it a day, of sorts.
 I had spent 15 years writing my arse off.
 I didn’t think I could survive another publishing/producing gut punch anytime soon.